Project-Based Vouchers

 Overview

 The PBV program was enacted in 1998, as part of the statutory merger of the certificate and voucher tenant-based assistance programs under the Quality Housing and Work Responsibility Act (QHWRA) of 1998.
 Significant changes to the program were subsequently enacted by the Fiscal Year 2001 Appropriations Act; the Housing and Economic Recovery Act of 2008; the Economic Growth, Regulatory Relief, and Consumer Protection Act (EGA); the Fostering Stable Housing Opportunities (FSHO) amendments; and the Housing Opportunity Through Modernization Act of 2016 (HOTMA).
-While some of the regulatory requirements of the HCV program also apply to the PBV program, HUD also issues regulations that apply only to PBV.
+While some of the regulatory requirements of the HCV program also apply to the PBV program, HUD also issues regulations that apply only to the PBV program.

 Participation in the PBV program is voluntary.
 Not all PHAs operate a PBV program.
 Information as to whether a PHA manages a PBV program may be found by contacting the local PHA.
-A PHA can generally project-base up to 20 percent of its authorized voucher units, but in certain cases can project-base additional units that exceed this cap.
-Projects are typically selected non-competitively.
+A PHA can project-base existing units or units that will be rehabilitated or newly constructed in accordance with applicable requirements.
+Proposals for PBV awards must be selected competitively unless the criteria are met for a PHA to select a project noncompetitively.

 Learn more about the PBV program by viewing the Introduction to PBV video.

-PBV Guidance
+PBV Regulations and Guidance

 Regulations